 What is a Schengen Visa?

 The Schengen visa was borne out of an agreement made in 1985 in a town called Schengen in Luxembourg.
-This agreement abolished travel and border controls among citizens of 26 schengen countries.
-Majority of these are also members of the European Union.
+This agreement abolished travel and border controls among citizens of 26 Schengen countries.
+The majority of these are also members of the European Union.
 This means that citizens of these countries are not restricted to cross borders and enter any country visa-free.
-Additionally, citizens of non- Schengen countries are required to apply and get issued with only one visa.
-This will permit them to enter all the 26 countries (with a few restrictions).
-A Schengen visa allows short stay of 90 days within a period of six months.
+Additionally, citizens of non-Schengen countries are required to apply and get issued only one visa.
+This will permit them to enter all 26 countries (with a few restrictions).
+A Schengen visa allows a short stay of 90 days within a period of six months.

-Who Can Apply for Schengen Visa in UK?
+Who Can Apply for Schengen Visa in the UK?

 - Be a UK resident for more than three months.
 If this is not met, the embassy of the country that you intend to visit will not consider your application.

 - Holders of a UK visa for three months must extend it for three more months to qualify.
 The extension application must be done while in the UK and before the current visa expires.